-Diabetes mellitus (DM) is a metabolic disease characterized by alteration in carbohydrate, lipid and protein metabolism, where the body cannot regulate the amount of glucose in the blood.1 Based on various studies from different countries, the global prevalence of DM was reported to be 8% in 2011 and is expected to rise to 10% by 2030.2 The prevalence of DM is reported to be higher in Jordan than in other countries, with the reported prevalence being 17.1% in 2008 and this rate is expected to double in the next 10 years.3 DM can result in many complications such as nephropathy, cardiovascular, neurologic and ocular complications,4 with diabetic retinopathy (DR) being the most common micro vascular ocular complication of DM.5 DR is defined as a disorder of the retinal circulation that compromises the delivery of oxygen and nutrients to the retina, thus being unable to meet the requirements of its high metabolic demands.6 Therefore, defects in retinal circulation may affect normal vision, which is considered a leading cause of vision impairment and blindness worldwide.^{1,4,7} Wisconsin Epidemiological study has proved that micro vascular complications such as diabetic retinopathy are linked to duration of diabetes.8Routine dilated fundus examination is recommended at the time of diagnosis of diabetes and then yearly review is required in all patients having type 2 diabetes mellitus.
+According to the Global Burden Disease Study, the prevalence of diabetes mellitus (DM) in India was 31.7 million in the year 2010, and the prevalence is expected to upsurge to 79.4 million by the year 2030.
+This stipulates that DM is a significant public health burden in the country.
+Also, the reported prevalence of DM in Goa increased to approximately 44.0% in 2016 compared to 1990.
+It is a well-established fact that DM leads to several systemic and ocular complications.
+Diabetic retinopathy (DR) is one of the most common causes of blindness and visual impairment around the globe.
+This contributes to 2.8% and 2.1% and 2.6% and 1.9% of blindness and visual impairment in southern Asia and worldwide, respectively.3 The prevalence of diabetic retinopathy in India from various studies range from 7.3% to 20%.4-7 Wisconsin Epidemiological study has proved that micro vascular complications such as diabetic retinopathy are linked to duration of diabetes.
+8Routine dilated fundus examination is recommended at the time of diagnosis of diabetes and then yearly review is required in all patients having type 2 diabetes mellitus.
 Awareness of importance of routine check-up for the screening of diabetic retinopathy is poor even in developed countries and the situation is much worse in a developing country like India.
-Previous studies have shown that 63% of the rural diabetic population has not had an eye examination.9 Magnitude of blindness caused by diabetic retinopathy is increasing.
+Previous studies have shown that 63% of the rural diabetic population has not had an eye examination.
+9 Magnitude of blindness caused by diabetic retinopathy is increasing.
 Lack of awareness about diabetic retinopathy and the preventable complications associated with it worsens the situation .Early detection of diabetic retinopathy and its appropriate management is very important to prevent irreversible visual loss.
 This can only be achieved with better knowledge and awareness among patients.
-There have been many studies done in other states in India to assess the knowledge and awareness on diabetes and diabetic retinopathy among patients with diabetic retinopathy, however very few studies assessed knowledge, awareness and practices amongst patients with diabetic retinopathy.10-13 The objective of the study was to assess the knowledge, attitudes and practices about diabetes and diabetic retinopathy among patients diagnosed with diabetic retinopathy at a tertiary care hospital in bihar, india.
+There have been many studies done in other states in India to assess the knowledge and awareness on diabetes and diabetic retinopathy among patients with diabetic retinopathy, however very few studies assessed knowledge, awareness and practices amongst patients with diabetic retinopathy.
+10-13 The objective of the study was to assess the knowledge, attitudes and practices about diabetes and diabetic retinopathy among patients diagnosed with diabetic retinopathy at a tertiary care hospital in bihar, india.